 A woman's breasts change over time, often losing their youthful shape and firmness.

 These changes, including loss of skin elasticity, can result from pregnancy, breast-feeding, weight fluctuations, aging, and gravity.
 Heredity can even be a factor.
 Breasts that have lost their firm, uplifted contours can affect sometimes affect a woman's self-image and confidence.
-If you desire to restore the firmness and shape of your breasts, then a breast lift by Spokane Plastic Surgeons' Dr. Derby or Dr. Buchanan may be right for you.
+If you desire to restore the firmness and shape of your breasts, then a breast lift by Spokane Plastic Surgeons' Dr. Lynn Derby may be right for you.

 A breast lift (also known as mastopexy) raises and firms the breasts by removing excess skin and tightening the surrounding tissue to reshape and support the new breast contour.
 Sometimes the areola (pigmented skin surrounding the nipple) has become enlarged over time, and a breast lift will reduce this as well.
 At Spokane Plastic Surgeons, our goal is to rejuvenate your figure with a breast profile that is more youthful, uplifted, and firm.